chiachl6/Nov22-2021-test/README.md

 # Git workflow (super important after learning all git commands!!)
 If making some changes on a test branch, always push to a test branch on github (always name the same), create a pull request to merge into main branch.
 From there, on the main branch on your local computer, the changes can be pulled from main branch in github.
 I get terminal showing conflicts sometimes.
 This part I need to learn more.
+Ref: https://www.youtube.com/watch?v=aJnFGMclhU8 -> here's also talk about some conventional naming of branches for different purposes